 The process for funding state and local safety programs begins in December with a notification in the New Jersey Register.
-State agencies and political subdivisions, including counties, municipalities, townships, and nonprofit organizations are eligible and must submit highway safety grant applications by the designated deadline, which in FY 2011 was March 31, 2010.
+State agencies and political subdivisions, including counties, municipalities, townships, and nonprofit organizations are eligible and must submit highway safety grant applications by the designated deadline, which in FY 2012 was April 30, 2011.
 Specialized enforcement campaigns (i.e., Click It or Ticket, Over the Limit, Under Arrest) are handled separately by DHTS.

-The criterion DHTS uses to review and approve grant applications includes:
+The criteria DHTS uses to review and approve grant applications include: